 Depend on your preference, you can opt for cow milk or soy milk.
 You can also try almond milk.
 Although I haven’t tried it, I guess the flavor would be unique.

 If you would like to make a fully plant-based, vegan version, soy milk is the perfect match.
-I didn’t have enough time to make soy milk at home, so I bought it in supermarket.
+When I don’t have enough time to make soy milk at home, I buy it in supermarket.
 Indeed, making soy milk requires more skills and equipment.

 Pandan leaves

 Pandan leaves are long, green leaves from the pandan plant.
-Native in Southeast Asian, it adds a nice smell and taste to food, as an “Asian vanilla”.
-People tie them or crush them to release their smell into rice, desserts, and drinks.
-They can also make food a vibrant green color without using artificial coloring.
+Native to Southeast Asia, they are known as the ‘Asian vanilla’ because they add a pleasant aroma and flavor to food.
+People often tie them or crush them to release their fragrance into rice, desserts, and drinks.
+Additionally, pandan leaves can naturally impart a vibrant green color to dishes without the need for artificial coloring.

-Usually, you can find pandan leaves in Asian food stores, fresh or frozen.
-Frozen pandan leaves are also nice to use.
-I bought 250g frozen pandan leaves and kept them in the freezer, which can last more than 6 months.
+You can typically find pandan leaves in Asian food stores, either fresh or frozen.
+Frozen pandan leaves are a convenient option and can be stored in the freezer, lasting for more than 6 months.
+I bought 250g of frozen pandan leaves and have kept them in the freezer for extended use.

 This is an optional ingredient.
-With pandan leaves, you can enhance the smell and make the unique green milk.
+With pandan leaves juice, you can enhance the smell and make the unique green milk.
 Without them, just go on with several drops of vanilla extract.

 How to make mung bean milk

-With all necessary ingredients in your kitchen, let’s start to make it.
-It’s a very easy and quick process.
-I’m going to borrow a part of the cooking process I wrote for making mung bean paste, an important component in cakes and dumplings.
-It’s totally the same.
-The total time to make it is 30 minutes (with a blender) or 1 hour 30 minutes without a blender.
+With all the necessary ingredients in your kitchen, let’s get started.
+This is a straightforward and quick process.
+I’ll be using a part of the cooking process I previously wrote for making mung bean paste, a key component in cakes and dumplings.
+The steps are identical.
+The total time to prepare it is 30 minutes (with a blender) or 1 hour and 30 minutes without a blender.

 Step 1.
 Preparation

-Soak the beans: wash and remove damaged seeds, and soak them in water for at least 3-4 hours, or overnight, until they fully absorb water.
-Rinse them again until the water is clean.
+- Soak the beans: Start by washing the beans and removing any damaged seeds.
+Then, soak them in water for at least 3-4 hours, or overnight, until they have fully absorbed the water.
+After soaking, rinse them again until the water runs clear.

-(Optional) Blending pandan leaves: In case you would like to make “green” mung bean milk, prepare pandan leaves juice.
-To make it, cut 3-4 clean pandan leaves into small pieces, then blend all of them with 2 cups of water.
-Then, filter the blended leaves to get a dark green juice.
+- (Optional) Blending pandan leaves: If you want to create “green” mung bean milk, you can prepare pandan leaves juice.
+To do so, cut 3-4 clean pandan leaves into small pieces, blend them with 2 cups of water, and then filter the blended leaves to extract a dark green juice.

 Step 2.
 Cook mung bean milk